wein.plus

 gustatory

-Term (tasting, gustatory = sense of taste) for the chemical perception via receptors on the tongue and palate of the different sensations when eating and drinking.
-It depends on the quantity of a flavouring substance from when it is perceived.
-This is called the perception threshold.
-See remaining senses under olfactory for the sense of smell, and trigeminal for pain and temperature.
+Term (tasting, gustatory = sense of taste) for the chemical perception via receptors on the tongue and palate of the various sensations when eating and drinking.
+In contrast to the broader term sensory, which includes all sensory impressions such as smell, appearance and mouthfeel, "gustatory" refers exclusively to the perception of flavour.
+It depends on the quantity of a flavouring substance as to when it is perceived.
+This is known as the perception threshold.
+The five scientifically recognised tastes are sweet, sour, salty, bitter and umami ( bold is discussed as a possible sixth).

 Voices of our members